Duration

 Credit Points: 3

-Ensemble 1 - PSP205
+PSP205 Ensemble 1

 It is essential to constantly develop as a member of a band and as an individual player to ensure a future musical career.
 The Ensemble sequence of units has been designed to provide the time and guidance required for the maturation of students’ performance abilities.
 In Ensemble 1, students will begin to develop their expertise in their principal instrument and awareness of repertoire through ensemble sessions (1 x 2-hour session per week).
 Stage performance technique as ‘stage presence’ is introduced and students are given the opportunity to explore, rehearse and develop musical skills in a group or ensemble environment.
 Students will be able to demonstrate their craft during two formal ensemble performances.